-- Issue Certificates of Analysis (the results of examination and scientific analysis, including advanced statistical testing) and provide explanation of the examinations/analyses and the results when requested - Provide expert witness testimony in courts of law in addition to pre-trial consultations with attorneys for the Commonwealth and the defense - Train medical personnel, law enforcement, attorneys, etc. in the recognition, collection and preservation of biological evidence and the use of forensic results in investigations and trials from convicted offenders and certain arrestees for inclusion in state and national databases.

-Develop and maintain evidence collection resources (e.g. victim physical evidence recovery kits (PERKs), suspect PERKs, and buccal DNA collection kits) for distribution to law enforcement and medical facilities.
+- Issuing Certificates of Analysis (the results of examination and scientific analysis, including advanced statistical testing) and provide explanation of the examinations/analyses and the results when requested - Providing expert witness testimony in courts of law in addition to pre-trial consultations with attorneys for the Commonwealth and the defense - Training medical personnel, law enforcement, attorneys, etc. in the recognition, collection and preservation of biological evidence and the use of forensic results in investigations and trials - Developing and maintaining evidence collection resources (e.g. victim physical evidence recovery kits (PERKs), suspect PERKs, and buccal DNA collection kits) for distribution to law enforcement and medical facilities.